DonsetPG/DonsetPG.github.io/blog/_posts/2019-08-06-DRL-FM-review.md

 title: A review on Deep Reinforcement Learning for Fluid Mechanics
 ---

 When I started an Internship at the [CEMEF](http://www.cemef.mines-paristech.fr), I've already worked with both Deep Reinforcement Learning (DRL) and Fluid Mechanics, but never used one with the other.
 I knew that several people already went down that lane, some where even currently working at the [CEMEF](http://www.cemef.mines-paristech.fr) when I arrived.
-However, I (and my tutor Elie) still had several questions/goals on my mind :
+However, I (and my tutor [Elie Hachem](http://www.cemef.mines-paristech.fr/staff/elie-hachem)) still had several questions/goals on my mind :

 * How was DRL applied to Fluid Mechanics?
 * To improve in both subject, I wanted to try a test case on my own;